moinwiki/moin/docs/admin/install.rst

  moin index-create -s -i

-If you don't want to start with an empty wiki, but rather play with some sample content we provide, load it into your wiki:
+If you don't want to start with an empty wiki, but rather play with some sample content we provide, load it into your wiki and rebuild the indexes:

 ::

- moin load-sample-content
+ moin load-sample
- # TODO: implement this using code like in:
- # moin load --file contrib/sample/unicode.moin
- # moin index-build
+ moin index-build

 Run your wiki instance
 ======================